 Subhash Chandra Bose was born 23 January 1897 in Cuttack, Orissa.
-Along with the likes of Bhagat Singh and Chandrashekhar Azad he is one of the most admired revolutionary in India whose legend has lived on even after his presumed death.
+Along with the likes of Bhagat Singh and Chandrashekhar Azad he is considered one of the most admired revolutionary in India whose legend has lived on even after his presumed death.
 He is a major figure in India’s struggle for freedom from the British rule.
 Bose, who once was the president of the Indian National Congress, had great ideological conflict with none other Mahatma Gandhi.
-He believed that the non-violence would never be enough to secure India’s freedom.
-To attain this goal he advocated violent resistance.
-It was due to this difference in opinion that he resigned from the Congress and became part of what was called the “hot faction” (as opposed to the “soft faction” that followed the Mahatma’s principles).
+Bose believed that the non-violence would never be enough to secure India’s freedom.
+To attain the goal of Independence, he advocated violent resistance.
+It was due to this difference in opinion that he resigned from the Congress and became part of what was called the hot faction (as opposed to the soft faction that followed the Mahatma Gandhi’s principles).

-Today’s photograph is an iconic one that shows Subhash Chandra Bose in his military uniform as the chief of the INA.
+Today’s photograph is an iconic photograph in India.
+It shows Subhash Chandra Bose in his military uniform as the chief of the INA.
 His plane crashed in Taiwan on 18 August 1945 and he is presumed to have died in that crash.
 However, no universally accepted evidence of Bose’s death in that crash has ever been found.